Luke's Donuts 2.21 I can't Get Started

 For the chocolate donut, add the chocolate syrup to one of the small bowls.
 Fully combine to create a chocolate glaze.

-For the maple donut, add the remaining 1 tbsp of the maple syrup and 1 tsp of ground cinnamon to one of the small bowls.
+For the maple donut, add the remaining 1 tbsp of the maple syrup, 1 tsp of ground cinnamon, and 1/2 tsp of nutmeg to one of the small bowls.
 Fully combine to create a maple glaze.

 For the kiwi donut, add the remaining 1 tsp of kiwi juice, 1 tsp of lime juice, and 1 tsp of lime zest to one of the small bowls to create a kiwi glaze.